aim-uofa/GenPercept/README.md

 ##  📢 News
+- 2025.1.24: 🎉🎉🎉 GenPercept has been accepted by ICLR 2025. 🎉🎉🎉
-- 2024.10.25 Update GenPercept [Huggingface]((https://huggingface.co/spaces/guangkaixu/GenPercept)) App demo.
+- 2024.10.25: Update GenPercept [Huggingface]((https://huggingface.co/spaces/guangkaixu/GenPercept)) App demo.
-- 2024.10.24 Release latest training and inference code, which is armed with the [accelerate](https://github.com/huggingface/accelerate) library and based on [Marigold](https://github.com/prs-eth/marigold).
+- 2024.10.24: Release latest training and inference code, which is armed with the [accelerate](https://github.com/huggingface/accelerate) library and based on [Marigold](https://github.com/prs-eth/marigold).
-- 2024.10.24 Release [arXiv v3 paper](https://arxiv.org/abs/2403.06090v3).
+- 2024.10.24: Release [arXiv v3 paper](https://arxiv.org/abs/2403.06090v3).
 We reorganize the structure of the paper and offer more detailed analysis.
 - 2024.4.30: Release checkpoint weights of surface normal and dichotomous image segmentation.
 - 2024.4.7:  Add [HuggingFace](https://huggingface.co/spaces/guangkaixu/GenPercept) App demo.
 - 2024.4.6:  Release inference code and depth checkpoint weight of GenPercept in the [GitHub](https://github.com/aim-uofa/GenPercept) repo.